Tigray: New wave of abuse in Ethiopia, rights groups report | DW | 16.12.2021

 Eyewitness accounts allege security forces aligned with Ethiopia's army are rounding up and killing Tigrayan civilians, rights groups have reported.
 The UN is set to consider investigating the country for war crimes.

-A new report described a surge of abuses by Amhara security forces and militias against Tigrayn civilians
+A new report describes a surge of abuses by Amhara security forces and militias against Tigrayan civilians

 "Without urgent international action to prevent further atrocities, Tigrayans, particularly those in detention, are at grave risk," said Joanne Mariner, director of crisis response at Amnesty International.